 ii.
 “The Divine Being represents himself as a watchman, who takes care of the city and its inhabitants during the night-watches; and who is never overtaken with slumbering or sleepiness.”
 (Clarke)

 c.
-He who keeps you will not slumber: The one who looks to the Lord can have confidence in the fact that God does not sleep, and the idea is repeated in Psalm 121:4 for emphasis.
-God’s watchful eye is always open looking with love and care upon His people.
+He who keeps you will not slumber: When we look to the LORD, we have confidence in the fact that God does not sleep.
+The idea is repeated in Psalm 121:4 for emphasis.
+God’s watchful eye is always open, looking with love and care upon His people.

 i.
 In his confrontation with the prophets of Baal on Mount Carmel, Elijah mocked the idol prophets when Baal did not respond, saying of Baal perhaps he is sleeping and must be awakened (1 Kings 18:27).
 We have the great comfort in knowing that He who keeps Israel shall neither slumber nor sleep.